 - Category 5e "Enhanced Cat 5" exceeds Cat 5 performance.
-Very similar to Cat 5, it has improved specifications for NEXT (Near End Cross Talk), PSELFEXT (Power Sum Equal Level Far End Cross Talk), and attenuation.
+Very similar to Cat 5, it has improved specifications for NEXT (Near End Cross Talk), PSELFEXT (Power Sum Equal Level Far End Cross Talk), and Attenuation.
 May be used for 10Base-T, 100Base-T4, 100Base-T2, 100BaseTX and 1000Base-T Ethernet.
-(Minimum acceptable wiring grade) - Category 6 TIA approved Cat 6 specification in 2002 with bandwidth to 250 MHz.
-Backward compatible with lower Categories, Cat 6 supports the same Ethernet standards as Cat 5e and uses two pair in each direction as opposed to all four for 1000Base-T over Cat 5e.
-This cable standard is suitable for 10BASE-T, 100BASE-TX (Fast Ethernet), 1000BASE-T/1000BASE-TX (Gigabit Ethernet) and 10GBASE-T (10-Gigabit Ethernet). - Category 6a Category 6a (or Augmented Category 6) The latest TIA standard from the TIA is defined at frequencies up to 500 MHz.
-May be used for 10/100/1000BASE-T and 10GBASE-T. - Category 7 Proposed standard to support transmission at frequencies up to 600 MHz over 100 ohm twisted pair.
+(Minimum acceptable wiring grade) - Category 6 In June 2002 TIA approved specification for Cat 6 doubling Cat 5 bandwidth to 250 MHz.
+Cat 6 is backward compatible with lower Category grades and supports the same Ethernet standards as Cat 5e.
+A Cat 6 whitepaper is available from TIA.
+Currently there are no Ethernet standards that take advantage of Cat 6.
+ANSI/TIA854 is working on 1000Base-TX.
+When complete this standard will use two pair in each direction as opposed to all four for 1000Base-T over Cat 5e.
+This is expected to reduce the cost of Gigabit Ethernet implementations.
+1000Base-TX will only operate over Cat6.

+Category 7 - Proposed standard to support transmission at frequencies up to 600 MHz over 100 ohm twisted pair.